canonical/mysql-operator/docs/how-to/monitoring-cos/enable-alert-rules.md

-# Enable alert rules

-# How to enable COS Alert Rules
+# How to enable Alert Rules

 This guide will show how to set up [Pushover](https://pushover.net/) to receive alert notifications from the COS Alert Manager with [Awesome Alert Rules](https://samber.github.io/awesome-prometheus-alerts/).